 NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) recommendations for diagnosis4

-• Review of slides by pathologist with expertise in the diagnosis of CTCLs
+- Review of a sufficient number of slides and/or at least one paraffin block representative of the lesion by a pathologist with expertise in the diagnosis of CTCLs

-• Molecular analysis to detect clonal T-cell antigen receptor (TCR) gene rearrangements or other assessment of clonality
+- Molecular analysis to detect clonal T-cell antigen receptor (TCR) gene rearrangement or other assessment of clonality